deepset-ai/haystack-home/content/blog/langfuse-integration/index.md

 ![Screenshot of the Langfuse dashboard showing a trace detail including inputs, outputs, cost, and metadata for the generator component of a Haystack RAG pipeline.](langfuse-generation-span.png)

+Traces can also be segmented by user or by session, so you can more granularly understand the user's journey.

 ### Evaluation
 Evaluation helps us understand the quality of the results the LLM application is returning to the end user.
 There are currently 4 ways to add scores into Langfuse:
 - Manual evaluation